joelapablaza/JoeApl-Premium-Theme/README.md

 ## Take a look

 This theme has been created to make it easy to read and write using Javascript (react included), Typescript and added visual and understandable colors to HTML, CSS and JSON files.

 To use this theme I recommend to install 'IBM Plex Sans' font (free), at the end there is a guide to install and configurate.
+I also recommend changing the terminal font to have a better experience (more info at the end).
 If you want to use ligatures you can also install 'Cascadia Code Font'.

 ![image info](img/demo-js.JPG)